Arctangent

 $$ \arctan 1 = \frac{\pi}{4} $$

-How to Draw the Arctangent Graph
+How to Draw the Graph of the Arctangent

 tangent graph

-To make it one-to-one, we limit the domain to the interval [-π/2, π/2].
+To make the function invertible, we restrict its domain to the interval (-π/2, π/2).

 tangent becomes one-to-one in the restricted interval